jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 So, at least by Ward's estimation, taking on technical debt is a tactical choice made in order to gain experience with the running software sooner rather than later.
-With that experience, you can learn things you couldn't otherwise, even when the software is incomplete or as Ward put it, "not quite right."
+With that experience, you can learn things you couldn't otherwise, even when the software is incomplete, or as Ward put it, "not quite right."
 The idea was to quickly accumulate learnings and reflect them back into the software by refactoring as soon as possible.

 This explains why refactoring done as part of a tight feedback loop, as it's done in test-driven development, works very well and why Ward thinks going into debt this way is "a good methodology.
 It's at the heart of Extreme Programming" and that "the debt metaphor is one of many explanations why Extreme Programming works."
+(Cunningham, 2009)

-The problem comes when people interpret "not-quite-right code" as code that's lacking in quality somehow or code where you've taken some shortcuts to get software out the door sooner.
+The problem comes when people interpret "not-quite-right code" (Cunningham, 1992) as code that's lacking in quality somehow or code where you've taken some shortcuts to get software out the door sooner.
 That's not really what Ward meant.
 More on this later but that's a clear sign of semantic diffusion.

 ## No time to get it right, all the time to fix it